This Saran wrap ball game is a blast! It’s the perfect thing to add to your list for this holiday season.

 What to Put Inside the Saran Wrap Ball

 First off, set a budget (ours was $15-$20 per person) and have everyone purchase assorted gifts and a roll of plastic wrap.
-Any brand works.
+Any brand of plastic wrap works – you can get the cheap stuff..

 Also, have “prizes” from all price points – even $1.
 The more little gifts throughout the Saran wrap ball, the more fun there is.